-Fund Name This is the fund in which this particular expenditure will be posted

-(e.g., General, Street Construction, Maintenance, and Repair).
+Fund Name This is the fund in which this particular expenditure will be posted (e.g., General, Street Construction, Maintenance, and Repair).
 Program The function of the expenditure and specific work performed.
 Object The purpose of the expenditure.
 Sheet Number The page number of the expenditure.
 Account Number The expenditure code according to the chart of accounts.

 The next portion of the ledger contains columns where each expenditure transaction is posted.
 The first line of each appropriations ledger will be the "temporary appropriation" or the "permanent appropriation".
 In cases where a prior year encumbrance still exists, enter these purchase order amounts first, then post the temporary or permanent appropriation.
 To simplify this process, a separate appropriations ledger page for each account code with prior year encumbrances can be maintained with separate pages used for the current year appropriations.
-These entries will be made on or about January 1, with the total amount of the appropriation from the temporary appropriation ordinance or permanent appropriation ordinance recorded in the "unencumbered balance" column.
-If village council passes a temporary appropriation ordinance, when the permanent appropriation ordinance is passed, adjustments must be made to zero out any remaining temporary appropriations.
+These entries will be made on or about January 1, with the total amount of the appropriation from the temporary appropriation ordinance or permanent appropriation ordinance, when the permanent appropriation ordinance is passed, adjustments must be made to zero out any remaining temporary appropriations.